-The purpose of this policy is to establish uniform security requirements for all authorized users who require remote electronic access to the Bottleneck Medical Virtual Services (“BMVS”) network and information assets.
+The purpose of this policy is to establish uniform security requirements for all authorized users who require remote electronic access to the Bottleneck Medical Distant Services (“BMDS”) network and information assets.
 The (“Organization”) is the contracted entity, also referred to or known as the Client (“Client”).
-The guidelines set forth in this policy are designed to minimize exposure to damages that may result from unauthorized use of BMVS resources and confidential information.
+The guidelines set forth in this policy are designed to minimize exposure to damages that may result from unauthorized use of BMDS resources and confidential information.

 All users who work outside of the Organization’s environment, who connect to the Organization’s network systems, applications and data, including but not limited to applications that contain ePHI, from a remote location.